EDUC 760 Student Teaching Guidelines

 Cannot be currently enrolled at Sara Schenirer

 Self-plagiarism is STILL plagiarism.
 You cannot reuse a lesson plan that you previously submitted for another course.
-You can and should run your lesson plan through Turnitin, before submitting, to ensure that plagiarism is not an issue.
+Using an objective or topic from a previous plan submitted often leads to inadvertent self-plagiarism.
+Create an original plan.

-We will provide a 40-day tracker to count your work days.
-You need to ensure that you will have 40 days by a week before the semester ends.
+We will provide a 30-day tracker to count your work days.
+You need to ensure that you will have 30 days by a week before the semester ends.
 You cannot count a day twice.
-If you will not complete 40 days within the semester, please reach out to your coordinator at registration for more information.
+If you will not complete 30 days within the semester, please reach out to your coordinator at registration for more information.

 You will need to provide a detailed description of the activities each day on your Student Log available in Canvas.
 We suggest that you keep notes each day while in class and enter the information each night on your log so that you don’t fall behind on this requirement.